zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 1.md

 ['Life of Pi', 'Monty Python and the Holy Grail', 'Lord of the Rings', "Hitchhiker's Guide to the Galaxy"]
 ```

-The remove function allows me to remove the first occurrence of the specified string (item) from wherever it is, but you can only add one at a time:
+The remove function allows me to remove the first occurrence of the specified string (item) from wherever it is, but you can only remove one at a time:

 ```
 >>> movies.remove("Life of Pi")